 The Cartri brand Padel worries about his future.
 A brand which has bet heavily on the international market and which finds itself "blocked" with COVID-19.

-This is probably one of the many news that is likely to reach our ears.
-The poor financial condition of some companies in the padel.
-The longer the time spent in confinement, the more difficult the recovery will be for small businesses.
+This is probably one of the many news that may reach our ears.
+The poor financial state of some padel companies.
+The longer the time spent in confinement, the more difficult it will be for small businesses to recover.

 Cartri Padel is a brand that has bet heavily on the international market.
 Large quantities of material, including palas, were scheduled for shipment.
 Bad luck, last Friday the equipment remained in the warehouses, and the staff were sent home.
 Although employees can work from home using computers, the merchandise does not move.